Greensboro College: Campus

 Located in the College Hill Historic District of Greensboro, North Carolina, the college's properties include several buildings of interest.
 Most are red-brick buildings built in a neoclassical revival or colonial styles.
 However, the most historic buildings are located around the campus quadrangle.

 The oldest building and the administrative center of Greensboro College is the Main Building, housing the offices of the president, senior administrative officers, and important departments.
 The building also hosts the Brock Historical Museum, which displays artifacts relating to the history of the college as well as its relationship with the United Methodist Church.

 The Finch Memorial Chapel was built in 1954 and is the worshiping heart of the college community.
 It is named after Hannah Brown Finch, an 1885 graduate and wife of Thomas J. Finch, the latter of whom was involved with Thomasville Furniture Industries and politics.
 Chapel services are held every Thursday.

 The J.A.
 Jones Library is the bibliographic heart of the college community.
 Named after James Addison Jones, it houses the college's library collections.
 The building is also home to the Levy-Loewenstein Holocaust Collection, the First Citizens Bank Global Communications Center, and the Sternberger Cultural Center, the latter of which includes a 100-seat lecture hall.

-The Cowan Humanities Building houses the offices of the Art and English/Communications, as well as a large lecture hall and several art galleries, including the Anne Rudd Gaylon Gallery, the Irene Cullis Gallery, and the LIFT Gallery.
+The Cowan Humanities Building houses the offices of the Art and English/Communications departments, as well as a large lecture hall and several art galleries, including the Anne Rudd Gaylon Gallery, the Irene Cullis Gallery, and the LIFT Gallery.
 The building is also home to Middle College.

 The Odell Memorial Building houses the offices of the performing arts departments, such as Theater and Music, and the 787-seat Huggins Performance Center.
 The building was built in 1922, but renovated in 1997 after a substantial donation from business leader Kenneth Lenon Huggins.
 The performance center is named after Huggins' wife, Gail.

 Proctor Hall houses the offices of most academic departments while also containing classrooms and seminar rooms of various sizes.
 It consists of two buildings, an east and a west building.
-The Proctor Hall – East houses science laboratories and the offices of the Biology, Chemistry, Business, and Accounting Departments.
+Proctor Hall – East houses science laboratories and the offices of the Biology, Chemistry, Business, and Accounting Departments.
 Proctor Hall – West is where offices of other departments, such as the humanities and social sciences, are located.
 The Hall, first built in 1950, was named after Fred and Myrtle Proctor.
 The Proctors donated the funds necessary to renovate and update the halls in 1998.

 Academics

 Academic programs are organized across five different schools, the School of Arts, the School of Business, the School of Humanities, the School of Science and Mathematics, and the School of Social Sciences and Education.
-Greensboro College offers four undergraduate degrees – Bachelor of Arts, Bachelor of Business Administration, Bachelor of Music, and Bachelor of Science – across 35 undergraduate majors and 26 minors.
+Greensboro College offers four undergraduate degrees – Bachelor of Arts, Bachelor of Business Administration, Bachelor of Music, and Bachelor of Science – across 42 undergraduate majors and 26 minors.
 The academic calendar consists of two semesters and a summer-school session.
 Full-time undergraduates must carry a minimum academic load of 12 credit hours per semester.

-Additionally, the college offers five graduate degrees (masters-level):